Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Known as ecommerce personalization, it’s now a critical facet of digital customer service.

-But how does ecommerce personalization work in practice?
+But how does personalization in ecommerce work in practice?
 How does it benefit your businesses, and how can you effectively implement this approach?

 Ecommerce personalization is the use of customer-supplied data to create personalized online shopping experiences.
 These experiences may include customized ecommerce storefronts or product pages along with emails, newsletters, and social platform messaging that include personalized deals or discounts, curated product suggestions, or early access to new products.